We Offer a Wide Variety of Services

 The programs at Simply Social Kids have an undercurrent of positive psychology.
+Positive psychology is scientifically proven model for overall well-being.
 Kids will routinely have lessons based on gratitude, happiness, and mindfulness to encourage positive outlooks despite social challenges.
 Our goal is to empower kids to manage their relationships, conflicts and internal frustrations while using age-appropriate strategies.
 We offer a sensory simple environment with same-aged peers to provide a realistic setting that kids are in on a daily basis.

 Elementary Aged Kids